-If an incident occurs that has the potential to impact beyond the facility boundary or pipeline right-of-way, Pembina will determine the Corporate Incident Classification and the Regulatory Level of Emergency, where applicable.
+If an incident occurs that has the potential to impact beyond the facility boundary or pipeline ROW, Pembina will determine the Corporate Incident Classification and the Regulatory Level of Emergency, where applicable.
 Pembina will then notify the public within the EPZ.
 Members of the public within the EPZ must be advised of any public protection measures required.